 - Get all students to the first/closest lockable room. - If you have a door that opens to an adjacent room, lock it as well. - Look for and gather any students who may be near your room and bring them into the security of that room. - Your classroom should remain locked until further instructions are delivered over the intercom.
-If you must open your door during a LOCK DOWN to let a student in, EXERCISI?
-EXTREME CAUTION!!! - Pull curtains and lock doors.
-Cover ALL windows including door window. - Take roll using roster in front of Safety Folder and Individual Room Life Surveys. - Identify/list missing and injure students. - Identify/list extra students sheltered in classroom (student name and teacher name). - Wait for designated contact in the office/command center to call you, then report status ("all present," "all present plus student A from teacher B's classroom,") etc. - Remain in room with door locked until all-clear signal is given.
+Do NOT open your door during a LOCK DOWN for any reason!!! - Pull curtains and lock doors.
+Cover ALL windows including door window. - Take roll using roster in front of Safety Folder and Individual Room Life Surveys. - Identify/list missing and injured students. - Identify/list extra students sheltered in classroom (student name and teacher name). - Wait for designated contact in the office/command center to call you, then report status ("all present," "all present plus student A from teacher B's classroom,") etc. - Remain in room with door locked until all-clear signal is given.